esphome/esphome-docs/components/modbus_controller.rst

 These methods can be called from a lambda.

 Here is an example how to set config values to for an EPEVER Trace AN controller.
-The code  syncs the localtime of MCU to the epever controller The time is set by writing 12 bytes to register 0x9013.
+The code synchronizes the localtime of MCU to the epever controller The time is set by writing 12 bytes to register 0x9013.
 Then battery charge settings are sent.